How to Read Wine Labels: A Beginner’s Guide

 Label of Modà Montepulciano d’Abruzzo DOC by Talamonti, illustrating how Old World wines combine grape and region in a single designation.

 This California wine illustrates the clarity of New World labeling.
-The varietal Cabernet Sauvignon appears prominently on the front, along with the vintage and the Livermore Valley appellation.
+The grape variety Cabernet Sauvignon appears prominently on the front, along with the vintage and the Livermore Valley appellation.
 It shows how New World producers make it easy to understand grape type and origin at first glance.

 Label of Southern Hills Cabernet Sauvignon 2016 from Wente Vineyards, showcasing the clear New World approach to varietal and appellation labeling.